Before we dive into confidence affirmations, let me ask you a question…

 - Meditate on those new thoughts and affirmations (changes your mindset)

-Even the Bible tells us that God transforms us (to be more like Him) by helping us change the way we think.
+And even the Bible tells us that God transforms us (to be more like Him) by helping us change the way we think.

 “But let God transform you into a new person by changing the way you think.”
 (Romans 12:2 NLT)